Video Streaming Content Delivery – What to Look for in a CDN in 2024

 The State of Streaming Research Report from IBM reported that 63% of live stream viewers cited buffering issues as the most serious issue they experience.
 That number was an increase from the previous year.

 Buffering and similar issues are directly related to video streaming delivery.
-Delivering video streams over the internet is a highly complex process that requires a lot of technology working behind the scenes.
+Delivering video streams over the internet is a highly complex process that requires a lot of technology working behind the scenes to address these issues.

 Professional broadcasters have different goals with their video content.
 Some are looking to generate revenue and others are trying to increase brand awareness.
 The common goal of most broadcasters is to create a pleasant user experience to keep their audience engaged and content.